justinmoon/wallets/m5stack/README.md

 I (430) spi_master: Allocate TX buffer for DMA
 ```

 A bunch of debugging output, but no micropython REPL prompt (`>>> `).
+This makes sense, because our `main.py` should run indefinitely if no errors are encountered.

-Try typing 'Hello, world!' into the terminal.
+Try typing `"Hello, world!"` into the terminal.
 It should appear on the display of your m5stack!
 Pretty impressive, huh?

+### Two-Way Serial Communication

 Now see if you can figure out how to send a response back across the USB from micropython to and have it show up in rshell.
-Let say you entered in "Hello, world!"<enter> in rshell.
-You could have the m5stack reply "Received 'Hello, world!'"
+Let say you entered in "Hello, world!" in rshell.
+You could have the m5stack reply 'Received "Hello, world!"'

 Hint: how do you send strings to "standard output" in normal python?

 Answer:

-.
-.
-.
+...
+...
+...

 (don't cheat)

-.
-.
-.
+...
+...
+...

 Use the trusty `print` command to send the response back to standard output and the out desktop machine.

 Update `echo.py` with the following: